Smurf-IV/HDD2ndLife/README.md

 - [x] Phase II
   - [x] More details from windows WMI
-  - [ ] Create Control for legend, feedback, progress, etc. [<- in progress]
+  - [x] Create Control for options, feedback, progress, etc.
-  - [ ] Allow basic disk scan
+  - [ ] Allow basic disk scan                               [<- in progress]
-  - [ ] Detailed scan (blocks, bad locations, Partition locations)
-  - [ ] Add feedback (time to complete, speed, utilisation, etc.)
+  - [ ] Add feedback (time to complete, speed, etc.)        [<- in progress]
+  - [ ] Detailed scan UI (blocks, bad locations, Partition locations)
   - [ ] Show existing Partitioning
-  - [ ] Attempt Basic RePartitioning (Min Distance from bad blocks to be ignored)
+  - [ ] Attempt Basic RePartitioning (e.g. Min Distance from bad blocks to be ignored)

 <br />

 - [ ] Phase III
+  - [ ] Display (And use) information about the "Slow reads / writes" which can be used to determine a "weakened" block which may indicate signs of wear.
-  - [ ] Allow selections for Partitioning schem
+  - [ ] Allow selections for Partitioning scheme
+  - [ ] Test that the updates and UI interactions are not slowing down the throughput of scans.
   - [ ] Extended Partitiong Schemes
   - [ ] Other features I haven't thought of yet ;-)
   - [ ]